mcascallares/santander-sensor-data/README.md

 # Santander Sensor Data

-Demo using the Elastic stack to visualize sensor information provided by Santander Town Hall and available through datos.gob.es.
-[This dataset](http://datos.gob.es/es/catalogo/l01390759-sensores-ambientales) contains sensor measurements for light, noise, temperature and battery gathered in different points across the city of Santander.
+Quick demo using the Elastic stack to visualize sensor information provided by Santander Town Hall and available through [datos.gob.es](http://datos.gob.es).
+[This dataset](http://datos.gob.es/es/catalogo/l01390759-sensores-ambientales) contains sensor measurements for light, noise, temperature and battery gathered from different locations across the city of Santander.

 ## Requirements

 - docker engine (v1.12.0+)
 - docker-compose
+- Elastic stack v5.4 (installed and managed by Docker()

 ## Usage

 ### Retrieving new data

 Data can be accessed [here](http://datos.gob.es/es/catalogo/l01390759-sensores-ambientales).
 For this example we will use the [JSON format](http://datos.santander.es/api/rest/datasets/sensores_smart_env_monitoring.json) to load data into Elasticsearch using Logstash.

 ## Sanitize the data